 Brown Spruce Longhorn Beetle – Tetropium fuscum

-The brown spruce longhorn beetle (BSLB) is an exotic pest of quarantine significance known to affect spruce trees.
-Native to northern and central Europe, BSLB is a direct threat to the forests of North America and a threat to trade in Canadian forest commodities.
+The brown spruce longhorn beetle (BSLB) is an exotic pest that affects spruce trees.
+Native to northern and central Europe, BSLB is a direct threat to the forests of North America and a significant threat to trade in Canadian forest commodities.

-To help prevent the spread of BSLB, the movement of spruce logs, and firewood out of the infested area is restricted.
+To help prevent the spread of BSLB, the movement of spruce logs, and firewood out of the regulated area is restricted.
 The current regulated area includes the entire province of Nova Scotia.

 Information on the regulated area

 - Brown spruce longhorn beetle (BSLB) Risk Mitigation Program

 - Download the Risk Mitigation Program Participant Application - PDF (99 kb)

 - Map of the current Infested Area

 - Questions and Answers for industry

 - Notice to Industry - Transitioning to a province-wide regulated area for BSLB